datagrok/opinions/README.md

 ## Versions

 The earliest timestamp I can find in my notes for this idea is September 12, 2011.
 This repository was created September 17, 2011.

-In January 2012 this project was forked (by me, the sole author) at commit `7680ead` and improved in secrecy as part of my employer's self-directed research program, similar to [Google's famous "twenty percent time."][google-20-time] I expected that the result of that work could be easily merged back into this repository, but I was asked to wait to do so.

-I have been waiting for more than three years now for merge approval.
-Until I receive it, to avoid any potential for legal issues this project will move forward from the point it existed prior to January 2012.
-I expect that I will end up re-implementing in my own time all of the research I did once already.
+I worked briefly on a private fork of the project in January 2012 as part of a former employer's self-directed research program, based on commit `7680ead`.
+I was not granted permission to open-source it, and I later changed employers.
+To avoid any legal risk, I have discarded my copy of that fork.

 ## Licenses